jslowick/naia/3-People/Pirate Kingdom/1-Pirate Ships/The Wayward Bounty/The Wayward Bounty.md

 Currently has High Crew Morale

-Has a Secret Cargo Hold, that currently is being used by [[Princess Sonya Tiverton|Sonya]]
+Has a Secret Cargo Hold, that currently is being used by [[Princess Sonya Tiverton]]

 Crew
 - [[Locke Cordwainer]] (Boatswain, Captain)